 INTRODUCTION

 Most people have suffered from acute colitis during their lives.
 This can be due to infections, changes in diet or stress.
 Most cases are self-limited and resolve without specific treatment.
 However, more severe forms of colitis exist as inflammatory bowel diseases (IBD) including ulcerative colitis (UC) and Crohn’s disease (CD)[1].
 These forms of colitis are as of today incurable and require life-long treatment to manage the symptoms.
 Unfortunately, IBD incidence rates are increasing.
 There are around 1.6 million cases in the United States and 2 million cases in Europe[2].
 Unfortunately, also in the rest of the world, increasing numbers of newly diagnosed cases are being reported.

 The pathogenesis is still poorly understood, but IBD is multifactorial and characterized by loss of epithelial barrier integrity due to excessive inflammatory responses.
 The intestinal epithelium is a critical barrier that controls the passage of water and electrolytes and inhibits the passage of bacteria and other pathogenic agents.
 The epithelium is a cell monolayer in which cell contacts are sealed by the apical junctional complex that controls intestinal epithelial permeability, which is increased during active phases of IBD.
-Treatments include anti-inflammatory drugs such as mesalazine, biologicals such as antibodies against the pro-inflammatory cytokine tumor necrosis factor-α (TNF-α), steroids or immunomodulators such as azathioprine that inhibit immune cell proliferation[3].
-However, these drugs can only alleviate symptoms and prolong phases of remission by reducing inflammation and restoring the intestinal epithelial barrier; but in more severe cases when individuals do not respond well to such treatments surgery is required.
+Treatments include anti-inflammatory drugs such as mesalazine, biologicals such as antibodies against the proinflammatory cytokine tumor necrosis factor-α (TNF-α), steroids or immunomodulators such as azathioprine that inhibit immune cell proliferation[3].
+However, these drugs can only alleviate symptoms and prolong phases of remission by reducing inflammation and restoring the intestinal epithelial barrier.
+In more severe cases when individuals do not respond well to such treatments, then surgery is required.
 Thus, alternative treatment approaches are needed.

 It is well known that the diet can affect vulnerability to colitis development and duration of remission phases[4,5].
 While diets with high sugar levels have detrimental effects, high fiber diets have beneficial effects[6,7].
-Thus, nutritional supplements have garnered attention as alternative colitis treatment approaches; and their effectiveness is usually first being studied in animal models of experimental colitis in mice or rats.
-Disease models include administration of dextran sulphate sodium (DSS) in drinking water, which resembles UC symptoms; and rectal instillation of 2,4,6-trinitrobenzene sulfonic acid (TNBS), which more closely resembles signs of CD.
+Thus, nutritional supplements have garnered attention as alternative colitis treatment approaches, and their effectiveness is usually first studied in animal models of experimental colitis in mice or rats.
+Disease models include administration of dextran sulphate sodium (DSS) in drinking water, which resembles UC symptoms and rectal instillation of 2,4,6-trinitrobenzene sulfonic acid (TNBS), which more closely resembles signs of CD.

-In this review, we summarize recent results from such animal models, in which nutritional supplements showed beneficial effects and that therefore could have potential as co-treatments for IBD patients to prevent relapses and/or prolong phases of remission.
-As this is an immensely vast field of research, we focus this review on supplements with anti-inflammatory and anti-oxidative properties that contribute to stabilizing epithelial cell contacts and preventing loss of barrier functions.
+In this review, we summarize recent results from such animal models in which nutritional supplements showed beneficial effects and that may have potential as co-treatments for IBD patients to prevent relapses and/or prolong phases of remission.
+As this is an immensely vast field of research, we focus this review on supplements with anti-inflammatory and antioxidative properties that contribute to stabilizing epithelial cell contacts and preventing loss of barrier functions.
 We will not cover studies analyzing pre- and probiotics as this has been excellently reviewed elsewhere recently[8,9].
-To find the studies summarized here, we performed a literature search in PubMed including terms such as IBD, colitis, UC, CD, nutritional supplements, alternative medicine, epithelial barrier function, tight junction (TJ), TNBS, DSS etc. To keep this review brief and timely, we mostly focused on studies published during the last 5 years and included some historical perspectives regarding the animal models.
+To find the studies summarized here, we performed a literature search in PubMed including terms such as IBD, colitis, UC, CD, nutritional supplements, alternative medicine, epithelial barrier function, tight junction (TJ), TNBS, DSS etc. To keep this review brief and timely, we mostly focused on studies published during the last five years and included some historical perspectives regarding the animal models.

 DSS COLITIS MODEL